MarsBased/handbook/guides/seo-guidelines.md

 Generically, Robots.txt files have got a standardised structure that you can find in <a href="http://tools.seobook.com/robots-txt/" title="Robots.txt structure guide" target="_blank">this guide</a>.

-Like with the Sitemaps, Google Webmaster Tools has got an online tester for Robots.txt.
+Like with the Sitemaps, Google Search Console has got an online tester for Robots.txt.
 Here, you can test its syntax and submit it.

-The above Robots.txt reads like this:
+The Robots.txt of our website reads like this:
-<i>For all crawlers, do not disallow any route, and the site’s sitemap is located at: http://www.pisosbancos.com/sitemaps/pisosbancos/sitemap.xml.gz</i>
+<i>For all crawlers, do not disallow any route, and the site’s sitemap is located at: https://marsbased.com/sitemap.xml</i>.
+You can find it here: <a href="https://marsbased.com/robots.txt" title="MarsBased robots.txt" target="_blank">https://marsbased.com/robots.txt</a>

 To learn more about Robots.txt and everything involved, check <a href="https://support.google.com/webmasters/answer/6062608?hl=en" title="Google's robots.txt files 101" target="_blank">Google’s detailed guide about this file type</a>.